VR-25/acc/README.md

 # prioritize_batt_idle_mode (pbim) #
 # If enabled charging switches that support battery idle mode take precedence.
+# It is only used when charging_switch is not set.
 # This is disabled by default due to issues on Samsung (store_mode) and other devices.

 # current_workaround (cw) #
 # Only use current control files whose paths match "batt" (default: false).
 # This is necessary only if the current limit affects both input and charging current values.
 # Try this if low current values don't work.
-# A reboot is required after changing this.
+# "accd --init" is required after changing this (automated by "acc --set").

 #/DC#
 ```